anthonyozerov/binomial/main.md

 All of the methods in this study are location- and scale-invariant, so we don't lose anything of interest by fixing $\theta=0$ and the scale of the $\sigma_i^2$'s.
 The different experiments will vary $n$, the distribution of the systematic errors, and their scale relative to the $\sigma_i^2$'s.

-Because the Binomial distribution is discrete, for arbitrary choice of $(n,\alpha)$ the Binomial method we described will be conservative.
+Because the Binomial distribution is discrete, for arbitrary choice of $(n,\alpha)$ the Sign Test we described will be conservative.
 Here are two ways to achieve exact or close coverage for arbitrary $\alpha$:

 -   Trivially, we could randomly shrink or collapse the interval to make it exact, but that would be silly.

 -   We could make the interval not have symmetric tail probabilities.
 This would let us sometimes get closer to a $1-\alpha$ coverage, but the choice of which tail should be heaver in any given scenario is arbitrary.

-So let's stick with the Binomial method as described.
-To provide a reasonable assessment of the its exactness and interval lengths, we will pick $\alpha$ so that the BM we propose can provide exact $1-\alpha$ coverage.
-Because $1\sigma$ intervals are commonly used in the sciences, we will pick the smallest $\alpha$ such that $1-\alpha\geq 0.6827$ and the BM can be exact.
+So let's stick with the Sign Test as described.
+To provide a reasonable assessment of the its exactness and interval lengths, we will pick $\alpha$ so that the ST we propose can provide exact $1-\alpha$ coverage.
+Because $1\sigma$ intervals are commonly used in the sciences, we will pick the smallest $\alpha$ such that $1-\alpha\geq 0.6827$ and the ST can be exact.

 For $n=10$, for example, this means targeting a coverage of $0.891$ (narrower symmetric intervals could achieve $0.656$---just below our stated minimum of $0.6827$).